Pats get 9 sacks in dominant 26-3 victory over Colts

 The win moves the Patriots (5-4) above .500 for the first time this season as they head into their bye week.

-Linebackers Matt Judon and Josh Uche each had three sacks, leading a defense that held Indianapolis to 121 yards and 0 of 14 on third down.
+Josh Uche also had three sacks, leading a defense that held Indianapolis to 121 yards and 0 of 14 on third down.

+”My teammates put me in great situations to execute,” Judon said. ”I’m just willing to do whatever I need to do for our defense to have success.
+Whatever that is, however it looks, and however I need to play I’m willing to do it.
+Today it was just one of those games.”

 Jonathan Jones returned an interception 17 yards for a touchdown to finish the scoring.